illibejiep/TrueDI/README.md

       arguments: [ "@request", "@templating.twig", "@doctrine.entity_manager" ]
 ```

-But is this controller really need access to entity manager?
+But is this controller really need access to the entity manager?
 Let's inject just certain entity repository.

 ```
 # in config/repositories.yml